urastogi885/find-euler-tour/README.md

 the best asymptotic time complexity as well as the best constant factors, i.e., the usage of unnecessary operations were avoided.
 A final time complexity of **Θ**(|V||E|) was observed from reading the input till printing out an Euler tour, is it exists.
 Note that |V| and |E| represent total no. of vertices and edges in the given graph, G, respectively.
+The |V| factor in time complexity comes due to the **Θ**(|V|) time complexity of deletion since we have to search for the element to be deleted.
+Refer the [UML activity diagram](https://github.com/urastogi885/find-euler-tour/blob/main/uml/activity_diagram.pdf) for further understanding of the code.

 ## Todo
-- Add visulization of the Euler tour found
+- Add visualization of the Euler tour found

 ## Input Format
 - The graph is stored in a adjacent list format.
 In each of the input graphs, vertices are numbered from 1 to